 You can get the complete example which uses Helidon in both configurations from Tomas GitHub.

-In addition to Helidon itself on GitHub, there resources provided include rich documentation and examples of each key feature.
+In addition to Helidon itself on GitHub, there are resources provided include rich documentation and examples of each key feature.
 Plus a Slack community, that if you contact any of the Helidon team will get you invited allowing you to discuss with the development team how to do things along with other developers using Helidon.

-The London Oracle Developer Meetup (here) are excited to say that on that we’ll have 2 of the lead engineers with us from the Helidon.io project with us to introduCe and demo the new open source micro container platform.
+The London Oracle Developer Meetup (here) are excited to say that on that we’ll have 2 of the lead engineers with us from the Helidon.io project with us to introduce and demo the new open-source micro container platform.
 Bring your laptop and code along if you like.

 Last night we ran the latest of the Oracle Developer Meetups in London.
 This time Luis Weir presented on GraphQL, which got an very engaged discussion about the strengths and weaknesses of GraphQL, in-depth points about how the error paths should be handled among many other things.

 The presentation material Luis used is based upon his Devoxx session earlier this year and can be seen here:

 After a insightful and thought provoking presentation on GraphQL the Drones with APIs project had its latest update.
 Providing a lot of laughter to the evening’s proceedings.
 Including demonstration of flying the drone using REST APIs published via a gateway and Go back-end.
 This included the DroneDash presenting a visual presentation of the commands being issues via REST, as seen here: